draggeta/AzureLab/ex4/README_EN.md

 1. What is the difference between inbound and outbound internet traffic to and from the spoke A webserver?

-## Load Balancing
+## Load balancing

-The application in spoke B has to be made redundant as well. `Application Gateways` are expensive and having those running while idle is not a cost BY is willing to incur.
+The application in spoke B has to be made redundant as well. `Application gateways` are expensive and having those running while idle is not a cost BY is willing to incur.
 For this reason an external `public load balancer` was chosen for external inbound connectivity.
 The configured [`load balancer`](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) must be configured to divide the load and to remove a server from the pool if the application isn't healthy.

 1. [Deploy](https://learn.microsoft.com/en-us/azure/load-balancer/quickstart-load-balancer-standard-public-portal#create-load-balancer) a `load balancer`.
     * Type: Public